 If the kind of the association is "part-of", the first member of the association is considered to be part of the second member in a work breakdown structure.
-A usual way of using this kind is to assign activities to an activity space they populate.

 If the kind of the association is "start-before-start", it is suggested to start the first member before starting the second member.